InfTkm/ethereum-lab1/README.md

 6) Use Part 2 as a guide and deploy this new contract to Ganache.
-      That is, repeat the following steps from Part 2: Step 6, 7, 8, 9 and Step 10a to 10d - while replacing 'myApp' with 'myFaucet'
+      That is, repeat the following steps from Part 2: Step 6, 7, 8, 9 and Step 10a to 10d - while replacing "myApp" with "myFaucet"
       in Step 10b.

 7) Send a total of 2 ether to the contract with these two commands: